-- Are there any medications that might help slow the progress of the Alzheimer’s disease and keep my loved one more alert longer?
+- Are there any medications that might help slow the progress of Alzheimer’s disease and keep my loved one more alert longer?

-- What treatments, activities, or medications might help my loved one's difficult behavior caused by the Alzheimer’s disease?
+- What treatments, activities, or medications might help my loved one's difficult behavior caused by Alzheimer’s disease?

 - As my loved one gets sicker, how can end-of-life and hospice care help make sure he or she is comfortable?

 - Many nursing homes have activity programs geared toward patients with dementia.
 What types of programs do you provide?

 Some things to observe in nursing home staff to know that the administration is teaching them how to provide quality care to patients with dementias such as Alzheimer’s disease.

 - Keeps changes in the environment and daily routine to an absolute minimum.